 Now I want you to know, brothers and sisters, that what has happened to me has actually served to advance the gospel.

-The Apostle Paul writes these words from prison but he assures his readers that prison in no way hindered the spread of the gospel, but actually advanced it.
-Then he states in the following verses that he is chains only because of Christ and because of his imprisonment, others have become bolder and fearless in sharing their faith.
+The Apostle Paul writes these words from prison, but he assures his readers that prison in no way hindered the spread of the gospel but actually advanced it.
+Then he states in the following verses that he is chained only because of Christ, and because of his imprisonment, others have become bolder and fearless in sharing their faith.
 And the gospel advances!

-A Vietnamese brother, we’ll call Daniel, was led by the Lord to the minister in the north where he soon found himself in the midst of a revival.
-The inevitable soon happened and Daniel was sent to prison, his “training school,” for three years.
+A Vietnamese brother, we’ll call Daniel, was led by the Lord to the minister in the north, where he soon found himself amid a revival.
+The inevitable soon happened, and Daniel was sent to prison, his “training school,” for three years.
 He shares his experience in prison:

 When I was released, I found that my village church had grown to 500.
 I know that God has a good plan.
 He sent me to prison to preach the gospel and so that I may become a strong warrior for Him.